-- (c) Identification of ownership.
+(c) Identification of ownership.
 The application shall indicate whether the applicant is a corporation, partnership, single proprietorship, association or other business entity.
-For business entities other than single proprietorships, the application shall contain the following information if applicable: - (1) The name and address of the applicant, including partners, associates, officers, members, managers, parent or subsidiary corporations.
+For business entities other than single proprietorships, the application shall contain the following information if applicable:

+(1) The name and address of the applicant, including partners, associates, officers, directors, Limited Liability Company members, Limited Liability Company managers, parent or subsidiary corporations.

 (e) Refusal to issue or renew license.
-The Department will not issue a noncoal surface mining operator's license or renew or amend a license if it finds, after investigation and an opportunity for informal hearing, that a person, partner, associate, officer, member, manager, parent corporation or subsidiary corporation has been subject to a bond forfeiture under the act and environmental acts or has failed to comply with an adjudicated proceeding, cessation order, consent order and agreement or decree under the act and environmental acts.
+The Department will not issue a noncoal surface mining operator's license or renew or amend a license if it finds, after investigation and an opportunity for informal hearing, that a person, partner, associate, officer, director, Limited Liability Company member, Limited Liability Company manager, parent corporation or subsidiary corporation has been subject to a bond forfeiture under the act and environmental acts or has failed to comply with an adjudicated proceeding, cessation order, consent order and agreement or decree under the act and environmental acts.
 The Department will not renew a license for an operator who uses the provisions for payment in lieu of bond unless the operator submits his annual payment with the license renewal application.
 A person who opposes the Department's decision on issuance or renewal of a license has the burden of proof.

 - (f) License renewal requirements. - (1) A person licensed as a noncoal surface mining operator shall renew the license annually according to the schedule established by the Department. - (2) Notice of license renewal and filing of an application for license renewal shall conform to the following: - (i) [The Department will notify the licensee in writing at least 60 days prior to the expiration of the current license to renew the license.
 The applicant shall be responsible for filing a license renewal application prior to the expiration of the current license.]
-The application for renewal shall be made at least 30 days before the current license expires.
+The application for renewal shall be made at least 60 days before the current license expires.